 We are today in Rosario, an Argentinean City that we love, for many reasons: we have many relatives and good friends here.

-We spent the first Pandemic lockdown nearby in Pergamino, at Joaco’s parents’ house.
-It just made sense to spend a quarantine closer to the countryside rather than a city.
-The strict lockdown end was followed by our move to Rosario, to regain some couple time before we take our plane to our final destination, Milano, where we have had to wait to land from the moment this madness started.
+We spent the first Pandemic lockdown nearby in Pergamino, at Joaco's parents’ house.
+After that, it made sense to spend a quarantine closer to the countryside than a city.
+The strict lockdown end was followed by our move to Rosario to regain some couple-time before we take our plane to our final destination, Milano, where we have had to wait to land from the moment this madness started.

 The good thing was that this time provided the perfect setting for cooking and a lot!